simblantejane2006-beep/porfolio/README.md

 - Skecthing
 - Water Color Painting
 - Stiching
-- More: Anything new about creative arts that I can make</r>
+- More: Anything new about creative arts that I can make<br>
 **Favorites**<br>
   *color:*
 - Yellow<br>